OSHA safety training for the Competent Person

 The specific knowledge and skills needed to be a Competent Person can vary significantly, depending on which OSHA standard applies to the work being performed.
 For example, the general safety and health provisions in Subpart C of the OSHA construction rules state that “employers must provide for frequent and regular inspections of the job sites, materials, and equipment to be made by competent persons designated by the employers.”

-On some job sites, this might be handled by having an experienced foreman, supervisor, or safety rep who is designated as a competent person take an OSHA 30 hour training course in construction standards to supplement their knowledge of the OSHA standards and potential hazards on the job.
+On some job sites, this might be handled by having an experienced foreman, supervisor, or safety rep who is designated as a competent person take an OSHA 30-hour training course in construction standards to supplement and broaden their knowledge of general hazards and OSHA violations present on the job.

 On the other hand, some OSHA construction standards have very specific requirements describing the duties that must be performed by the Competent Person.
 Those standards include, but are not limited to:

 - The OSHA confined spaces in construction standards;